 Breville Infuser – The Best of the Best

-The pre-infusion function means that the ground beans are first soaked in water at low pressure before the pressure is increased for a crema-rich shot.
-The low pressure pre-infusion allows the grinds to expand and ensures a consistent infusion for a well-balanced brew.
+The pre-infusion function means that the ground coffee is first soaked in water at low pressure before the pressure is increased for a crema-rich shot.
+The low pressure pre-infusion allows the ground coffee to expand and ensures a consistent infusion for a well-balanced brew.
 It also comes with single or double shot buttons with a manual override for further control.

 It is worth noting that if you are convinced of the merits of this machine, then you should at least consider the Breville Barista.
 While slightly over $500, it is basically the Infuser with an inbuilt ceramic burr grinder which is super convenient.
 Worth at least thinking about…

 We believe the Breville BES840XL Infuser is the best espresso maker under $500 and we feel sure that you will come to love it as much as we do.
 If you are still not convinced then feel free to read our extended review of the Infuser here.
 Again we do feel that the Infuser represents the best espresso machine at this price point.

 Gaggia Classic Pro – Tested and Tried

 The Gaggia Classic Pro has been loved and trusted for almost 30 years now.
 It is sturdy, reliable, and can be trusted to make a great shot of coffee and to last.
 Gaggia have been in the coffee industry for over 70 years and it shows.
 The standouts of this machine are its commercial grade quality as well as its design which is built for longevity.
 This means that the grouphead and portafilter are both made of heavy duty brass which stabilizes temperature as well as lasting a long time.

 Other features include a 58mm commercial size grouphead, a 72 oz. water reservoir, a 17.5 bar boiler, and the solenoid valve which allows for a quick turnover between shots.
 The Gaggia Classic Pro is not as customizable as some of the other machines on this list but isn’t meant to be.